ciakovx/rorcid.workshop/orcidWalkthrough.md

 listviewer::jsonedit(carberry_person)
 ```

-Click the drop-down arrow next to the ORCID ID.
+Click the drop-down arrow next to the ORICID iD.
 This is a list containing lists of lists!
 Click the drop-down menu next to name and you will see 6 lists and two vectors.

 ## Getting the data into a data frame